-- Earn a minimum of 120 semester hours, including at least 48 hours earned at the upper-division level. - Earn a minimum of 30 semester hours of credit in residence at UIS. - Satisfy general education requirements through completion of the UIS General Education Curriculum (see below), the Capital Scholars Honors Program curriculum, completion of the Illinois Articulation Initiative General Education requirements, or completion of an Associate of Arts, Associate of Science, Associate of Arts and Science, or Associate of Arts in Teaching degree. - Earn at least 10 semester hours in the Engaged Citizenship Common Experience (see below). - Complete course work with a UIS institutional grade point average of at least 2.0 as well as a cumulative grade point average (including both institutional and transfer credit) of at least 2.0. - Fulfill all requirements in a major. - Complete and file a graduation application and pay the mandatory graduation application fee.
+- Earn a minimum of 120 semester hours, including at least 48 hours earned at the upper-division level. - Earn a minimum of 30 semester hours of credit in residence at UIS. - Satisfy general education requirements through completion of the UIS General Education Curriculum (see below), the Capital Scholars Honors Program curriculum, completion of the

+Illinois Articulation Initiative General Education requirements, or completion of an Associate of Arts, Associate of Science, Associate of Arts and Science, or Associate of Arts in Teaching degree.

+- Earn at least 10 semester hours in the Engaged Citizenship Common Experience (see below). - Complete course work with a UIS institutional grade point average of at least 2.0 as well as a cumulative grade point average (including both institutional and transfer credit) of at least 2.0. - Fulfill all requirements in a major. - Complete and file a graduation application and pay the mandatory, non-refundable graduation application fee.

-Minimum Academic Components & Credit Hours Required General Education These requirements include course work in written and oral communication, mathematics, science, humanities, and 37-40 behavioral and social sciences Major Program Requirements The number of required hours in this category depends on the specific major selected.
-For example, the B.A. in Political Science requires 32 credit hours in the discipline, whereas the B.S. in Clinical Laboratory Sciences requires 59 credit hours in the discipline.
+Minimum Academic Components & Credit Hours Required

+General Education These requirements include course 37-40 work in written and oral communication, mathematics, science, humanities, and behavioral and social sciences

+Major Program Requirements The number of required29-61hours in this category depends on the specific majorselected.
+For example, the B.A. in Political Science requires32 credit hours in the discipline, whereas the B.S. inClinical Laboratory Sciences requires 59 credit hours in the discipline.
 Most degrees at UIS require between 32 and 36 credit hours of program-specific core and elective course work - see individual program information for specific majors.

-29 to 61 Engaged Citizenship Common Experience Categories for this set of core courses include U.S. Communities, Global Awareness, Engagement Experience, and Speakers Series.
+Engaged Citizenship Common Experience Categories 10 for this set of core courses include U.S. Communities, Global Awareness, Engagement Experience, and Speakers Series.
 Students must complete 9 hours from two of the following categories: U.S. Communities, Global Awareness, or Engagement Experience.
 The remaining 1 hour is completed with enrollment in the Speaker Series category.

-10 General Electives These are courses taken to fulfill prerequisites for a major, requirements for a minor, or for student interest.
-4 to 36 Minimum Total Number of Credit Hours Required 120
+Minimum Total Number of Credit Hours Required 120